TomVincentUK/snompy/docs/guide/bulk_fdm.rst

    charge allows us to solve the electrostatic equations, and gives a model that matches well to experimental results.

-With the addition of :math:`Q_1`, we must add some more charges to our
+With the addition of :math:`Q_1`, we need to add some more charges to our
 model:
 the sample response to :math:`Q_1` can be represented by another image charge, :math:`Q'_1 = \beta Q_1`, at a depth of :math:`z + z_{Q1}` below